computer-science-with-applications/book/src/getting_started/exceptions/index.rst

 The ``try`` statement also has an optional ``finally`` clause that gets run whether an exception is raised or not.
-This clause is useful when there are any cleanup operations that need to be performed (closing files, closing database connections, etc.) regardless of whether the code succeeded or failed.
+This clause is useful when there are cleanup operations that need to be performed (closing files, closing database connections, etc.) regardless of whether the code succeeded or failed.
 For example: